kaboc/async-phase/packages/async_phase/README.md

 without losing the previous data.

 `fallbackData` is an argument for specifying the data that should be used when the asynchronous operation results in failure.
+If it is not specified, the `data` field of the resulting `AsyncError` is set to null.

 ### when()